joaquinalarc/Regen-Cooling-Analysis/README.md

 ## 🧑‍💻 About me

-I'm Joaquin, a freshman at **Purdue University** majoring in Aerospace Engineering.
-This project was developed to deepen my understanding of rocket dynamics and prepare for research opportunities in propulsion and trajectory modeling
+I'm Joaquín, a freshman at Purdue University majoring in Aerospace Engineering.
+This project was developed as an introduction to regenerative cooling systems in liquid rocket engines, focusing on thermal resistance modeling and temperature distribution along the outer wall.

+Special thanks to **Jack Sloan** and **Anshuman Samanta** for their guidance and encouragement — this wouldn't have been possible without them.
+I'm excited for the many projects ahead with PSP.

 Feel free to reach out or connect with me on [LinkedIn](https://pe.linkedin.com/in/joaquin-alarcon)